thepoly/docs/Style Guide.md

 A weekly piece written by the President of the Union, published under our Opinion section.

 #### diacritics
 Use diacritics whenever necessary, like in *résumé*, *Ampère*, *Brontë*, *açaí*, *façade*, *entrée*, *crème brûlée*, *kālua*, *doppelgänger*, and *jalapeño*.

 #### dining halls
 RPI has four dining halls, Russell Sage Dining Hall, Commons Dining Hall, BARH Dining Hall, and Blitman Commons Dining Hall.
+Commons Dining Hall can be referred to as *Commons* on subsequent references.

 #### directions
 Capitalize north, south, etc., when referencing a specific region or the direction is a part of a proper name, e.g., *East Campus Athletic Village*, *West Hall*, *the Northeast*.
 Do not capitalize when using as a direction, e.g., *take five steps to the north*.

 #### Director of the Union
-A contentious administrative staff position in the Union now held by Charlie Potts.
+A administrative staff position in the Union now held by Charlie Potts.
+Never use *Union Director*.

 #### discrimination
 Use adjectives like *homophobic* and *transphobic*.